-Documents/Evidence - ERA Licence Payment Report, 37, 53, 67, 69, 71, 110 Observations: • Electricity Generation Licence required under the Economic Regulation Authority (Licensing Funding) Regulations 20 014 to report electr icity generation (MW c f generation capacity), electricity retail (i.e. number of customers) for BW2 There was no internal audit or effectiveness review process implemented to determine compliance with licence oblig Reports.
-It was noted that the Compliance register did not reference the requirement to submit Annual Compliance Reports by relation to the standing charges by 30 September annually.
+Documents/Evidence - ERA Licence Payment Report, 37, 53, 67, 69, 71, 110 Observations: Electricity Generation Licence required under the Economic Regulation Authority (Licensing Funding) Regulations 2 electricity retail (i.e. number of customers) for BW1 There was no internal audit or effectiveness review process implemented to determine compliance with licence oblig Reports. ation prior to the d evelopment of the Ann ual Compliance It was noted that the Compliance register did not reference the requirement to submit Annual Compliance Reports by relation to the standing charges by 30 September annually.
 Confirmation of dates for submission of Standing data for 2018-2022 was verbally provided.
-Payment of annual licence fees compliant for all 5 invoices due and for 21 invoices for standing charges due during the standing charges in the standing charges due during the standi / 31 August or the · Form RFE-01 Request for Execution of a Document was used for the 2018 Annual Compliance Report only.
-Recommendation: 03/2022 Develop a more effective process for preparation of Compliance reports to ensure the integrity of data report.
-Additionally, training requirements should be reviewed to ensure understanding and awareness of the legislative requirements relating to EGL17.
+Payment of annual licence fees compliant for all 5 invoices due and for 20 invoices for standing charges due during a Form RFE-01 Request for Execution of a Document was used for the 2018 Annual Compliance Report only. - requirement to commu inication information in Recommendation: 03/2022 Develop a more effective process for preparation of Compliance reports to ensure the integrity of data report.
+Additionally, training requirements should be reviewed to ensure understanding and awareness of the legislative requirements relating to EGL4.
 Action: Refer 2022 PAIP Revise the Compliance Register to ensure: the Obligations are referenced accurately against the current Electricity Compliance Reporting Manual (i.e. there is a process established for updating obligations) include Reportable Field or use "Impact of Non-Compliance" column as only type 1 and 2 obligations are reportable (i.e. obligation type (NR, 1 or 2) include compliance criteria field in Compliance Register to allow internal audit process to be established and create a time dependent audit schedule (i.e. prior to the submission of the Annual Compliance Report 31 August annually to ensure information reported is correct).
 Ensure a record of the review is able to be recorded.
-125 OBLIGATION: Electricity Generation Licence, condition 3.8.1 and 3.8.2 / Electricity Industry Act, section 11 Audit Priority Controls Rating: Compliance Rating: Type A licensee must publish any information as directed by the ERA to publish, within the timeframes specified.
-4 NP NR [2] Finding - The Licensee confirmed that other than the annual compliance reports and request for standing data described aborany other information during the audit period. ove, the ERA did n ot direct Buewaters Po ower 2 Pty Ltd to publish
+125 OBLIGATION: Electricity Generation Licence, condition 3.8.1 and 3.8.2 / Electricity Industry Act, section 11 Audit Priority Controls Rating: Compliance Rating: Туре A licensee must publish any information as directed by the ERA to publish, within the timeframes specified.
+4 NP NR [2] Finding - The Licensee confirmed that other than the annual compliance reports and request for standing data described aborany other information during the audit period. ove, the ERA did n ot direct Buewaters Po ower 1 Pty Ltd to publish